 However, there is a huge downside to them.
-The covers are also trap and absorb a lot of the heat.
-Removing them will make your home heat up much quicker
+The covers also trap and absorb a lot of the heat.
+Removing them will make your home heat up much quicker.

 - Don’t charge overnight (potential saving: £7 per year, per device)

 Charging devices overnight that have a full battery is a complete waste of energy.
 Over a sustained period, it can lead to your device becoming damaged.
 Instead, consciously remember to charge your device whenever you’re at home or in the office and once it is charged, unplug it.

 - Keep your fridge/freezer clean and frost free (potential saving: £15 – £30 per year)

 The coils on the back of your fridge are used in cooling your fridge, if they are covered in dust, they struggle to release heat.